Course of the Colorado River: Colorado

 The Colorado River rises on the Continental Divide at La Poudre Pass, in Rocky Mountain National Park, about 40 km north of Lake Granby, as a tiny stream draining a wet meadow.
 At the river's headwater, the Continental Divide forms the boundary between the Gulf of Mexico and Pacific Ocean watersheds of North America, between Colorado's Grand and Larimer counties, and the northern boundary of Rocky Mountain National Park.

 The river's first diversion is here at its headwater.
 The Grand Ditch redirects water from the Never Summer Mountains, which would have flowed into the Colorado River, to instead flow across the divide through La Poudre Pass to irrigate farmland to the east.

 About a mile (1.5 km) downstream from its source, the Colorado River has carved its first canyon, the narrow, deep Little Yellowstone Canyon.
 It then flows through the broad Kawuneeche Valley, where it is joined by U.S. Highway 34, which will roughly parallel it to the town of Granby.
 It finally exits Rocky Mountain National Park, flowing into Shadow Mountain Lake and then into Lake Granby, which are portions of the Colorado-Big Thompson Project, a large trans-basin water storage and delivery project that diverts water from the Colorado River under the Front Range mountains to provide an agricultural and municipal water supply for the northern Front Range and plains of Colorado.
+The traditional breakdown of water usage for the river in the state is approximately 80 percent for agriculture and 10 percent for municipal and industrial consumption.

 Starting in Granby, the river is roughly paralleled by U.S. Highway 40 to the town of Kremmling, and by the tracks of the Union Pacific Railroad until about the Utah border, carrying the Amtrak California Zephyr passenger train.
 The canyons and valleys of the Upper Colorado River are among the scenic attractions for passengers on this rail route.